PsyTeachR/mcs-conv/_main.md

 ## Activity 6: Visualisations

-* Now that youwe have all of the variables in one place, write the code to reproduce the exact scatterplot below (using ggplot2).
+* Now that you've have all of the variables in one place, write the code to reproduce the exact scatterplot below (using ggplot2).

 ```